-Shared ActiveWords allow a central authority to distribute and control ActiveWords for a set of users.
+Shared ActiveWords allow a central authority to distribute and control ActiveWords for a set of users on a Windows network.
 Deploying Shared ActiveWords assures the enterprise that each ActiveWords user is working with the same data, thus delivering consistent and accurate results using a shared, consistent ActiveWords language (i.e., triggering “liability waiver” delivers the same approved text across the set of users).

 When an ActiveWords file (*.awdb) is assigned as Shared, data is inserted in the user data file for normal use, but cannot be edited or deleted using the ActiveWords user interface.

 Updates to a Shared ActiveWords file are automatically incorporated into each user data file.
 ActiveWords periodically looks to see if a defined Shared ActiveWords file has been updated (based on Modified Date).
 When an update is seen, all data from the previous Shared file is removed from each user data file and all data from the updated Shared file is inserted.

 This design assures that end users can trigger both their personal ActiveWords and Shared ActiveWords from the main ActiveWords interface.
 Usage information is maintained for each user as Shared ActiveWords are changed.

 Shared ActiveWords files are stored at any network location accessible by each ActiveWords user.